bbgdzxng1/cta608-in-vbi/README.md

 21  | 284 | EIA-608 Line 21
 22  | 285 | Wide-screen Signaling

 This naive script willingly ignores inconveniences like interlaced frames, setup/pedestal, IRE, sine, colorrange, colorspace and plenty more.
 It is "Ones and Zeros", baby.
+The pixels are either 0 or 255 (SDI illegal), but the script can be modified to be 1-254 (SDI legal), or 16-240 (limited), or any value of intensity to simulate setup/pedestal when combined with an HBI.

-It gets a little tricky between digital vertical lines and the field1/2 analog-scanline naming conventions.
+It gets a little tricky between digital vertical lines and the analog-scanline naming conventions.
+I make no apologies.

 ### Timing